 For example, although dwarf shrimp do not hear in the same way vertebrates do, they are able to sense vibrations and movements associated with sound production.
 So, it will not be a good idea to put your aquarium near TV, sub-woofer and etc.

 Overfeeding is the number one problem of all dwarf shrimp, fish, and snail tanks.
 We love our pets too much and, in most cases, do not know when to stop feeding them.
 However, overfeeding can potentially deteriorate your water quality thus shortening their life span.
 Uneaten food can also quickly decompose, causing organic and inorganic compounds that tip the balance of a tank’s chemistry.
 In addition, it can also cause an outbreak of infection.
 Scutariella Japonica, Planaria, Vorticella, Hydra and Ellobiopsidae or Green fungus can become a very serious problem.
 It is not a joke to have these parasites because some of them are extremely dangerous for the dwarf shrimp.

 - Density and Bad tank mates in the Shrimp Tank

-Unsuitable tank mates (e.g. tank mates that might display aggressive behaviors, especially fish) will also increase stress level.
+Unsuitable tank mates (e.g. tank mates that might display aggressive behaviors, especially fish) will also increase the stress levels.

 Dwarf shrimp lifespan greatly depends on the external circumstances.
 Therefore, if the stated life expectancy can be an average number we can still increase it by following these simple 5 golden rules.